 Most of Final Fantasy VII’s music is the same as that on previous Final Fantasies; of course it has changed a little.
 So the compositions are not entirely original, but who can complain?
 The previous Final Fantasies have the best game music ever written.

 Gameplay wise not much has changed ( The turn based battle system is essentially the same) if you have played any Final Fantasy before, you will feel right at home with Final Fantasy VII.
 The only innovation is the materia system, which allows you to use spells by equipping crystal balls to your weapons.
 All sorts of materia combinations can be made.

 Replay value is the highest in any FF, plus tons of secrets and great minigames.
 Materia system allows customization and it’s simple and easy to learn.

 Graphics: 9.0-The character’s blocky look take the score down some notches.
 But the world map’s graphical glory was unmatched in its heyday.

 On par with FFVI.

-Replay Value: 10.0- Mini games and Sidequests galore!
+Mini games and Sidequests galore!

-It’s a masterpiece!The game will perhaps go down in time as the greatest Traditional RPG ever.
+It’s a masterpiece!
+Final Fantasy will go down in time, as one of the greatest Traditional JRPGs ever.